tel/hotep/docs/Intro.md

 # Hotep, an introduction

-Hotep bring single node Erlang-like process management to Haskell as a shallow DSL.
+Hotep brings single node Erlang-like process management to Haskell as a shallow DSL.
 This can help in architecting `IO` operations in the large in your applications while ensuring robustness.